KostandinCaushi/LibSmoke/README.md

 ## Design & Implementation
 LibSmoke is divide in 2 parts : ClientSmoke and ServerSmoke.
 ### ServerSmoke
-It's main features are to instatiate socket connection and broadcast the received pkts from the clients.
+It's main features are to instantiate socket connections and broadcast the received pkts from the clients.
 ```C
 class ServerSmoke{
 public: